 Leveraging technology to meet Vision Zero traffic fatality goals

-First devised in Sweden, it is based on the principle that the loss of human life in traffic is unacceptable.1 The Swedish Transport Administration writes: “Road safety in the spirit of Vision Zero means that roads, streets and vehicles must be much more adapted to human capacity and tolerance.
+First devised in Sweden, Vision Zero is based on the principle that the loss of human life in traffic is unacceptable.1 The Swedish Transport Administration writes: “Road safety in the spirit of Vision Zero means that roads, streets and vehicles must be much more adapted to human capacity and tolerance.
 The responsibility for safety is shared between those who design and those who use the road transport system.”

-Vision Zero principles make safety the uppermost priority, meaning that other aspects of road transport systems need to be integrated into this safety-first thinking.
+These principles make safety the uppermost priority, meaning that other aspects of road transport systems need to be integrated into this safety-first thinking.